Frequently Asked Questions

 It is your responsibility to provide as much support as possible to the hostage’s family; you should offer specialist services, ensure they are central to all decisions and communications, and be available to help the family liaise with government agencies, private security companies, and law enforcement officials.
 You should also continue to pay the hostage’s salary.

-If the hostage is released, he/she may not be fit to return to their full work responsibilities straightaway.
-You are urged to extend discretion to them as they recover from their ordeal, and to assist with providing any pastoral support that may be necessary.
-You can contact Hostage UK for guidance on the kind of help they might need.
+If the hostage is released, they may not be fit to return to their full work responsibilities straightaway.
+You are urged to extend discretion to them as they recover from their ordeal, and to assist with providing any emotional support that may be necessary.
+You can share Hostage UK’s details with the family and/or former hostage should they wish to have ongoing and independent support.

 If you are an organisation that has other connections with the hostage or their family – for example, a bank or an education provider – you are urged to handle the family’s needs with sensitivity and discretion.
 Kidnapping is not a frequent crime which means that there may be a lack of provision for it in your standard policies and procedures.
-However, the hostage’s family are as much victims of the crime as the hostage, and handling their needs and the needs of the hostage with tact and compassion is good corporate social responsibility and will help you avoid possible negative publicity.
+However, the hostage’s family are as much victims of the crime as the hostage, and handling their needs and the needs of the hostage with tact and compassion is good corporate social responsibility.
 Hostage UK can offer you help and support in identifying needs and finding people to help.

 If there are any behaviours or precautions that can be taken to minimize kidnap risk, then this must be done, and also staff must be asked to comply fully.